hartnetl/the-sealiest-game-you-will-play-today/README.md

 ***

-Text adventure games have become a fairly niche area of gaming, but with the rise in popularity of text based games such as Telltale's Walking Dead there's some hope for this genre yet.
+Text adventure games have become a fairly niche area of gaming, but with the rise in popularity of text-based games such as Telltale's Walking Dead there's some hope for this genre yet.
 This game aims to bring nostalgia to those that have played these games in the past, or introduce them to a new generation.
 The game is easy to play, with a number of ways to gain points for winning and losing and hopefully with that, the incentive to play it over and over until all winning options are found.